babelouest/rhonabwy/API.md

 r_jwk_free(jwk_key_rsa);
 ```

-### Parse and decrypt a JWS using Rhonabwy
+### Parse and decrypt a JWE using Rhonabwy

-The JWS above can be parsed and verified using the following sample code:
+The JWE above can be parsed and verified using the following sample code:

 ```C
 #include <rhonabwy.h>